iam-manzoor/Linux-Zero-to-Hero/Day_03/notes.md

 - **/mnt:** Temporary mount point for filesystems (manual, e.g., NFS).
 - **/media:** Removable media (USB, CD-ROM)—auto.
 - **/srv:** Data for services (web, ftp)—for sharing.

+## Linux File Types:
+- There are `regular files, `directories`, and `special files`.
+The special files are further divided into subtypes.
+- **Regular Files:** Most common files storing data such as text, images, scripts, or binaries.
+They are indicated by dash `-` when you run `ls -l` command.
+- **Directory Files:** Special files container reference to other files and directories.
+Indicated by `d` in the permission field.
+- **Special Files:** There are subtypes.
+  - **Symbolic Link (Symlinks):** Points to another file or directory; it acts as a shortcut.
+Marked with `l`
+  - **Hard Links:** Multiple filenames refer to the same data on the disk.
+Deleting one doesnt remove the data from the disk until all links are deleted.
+  - **Block Device Files:** It represent devices that read/write data in blocks, such as a hard disk.
+  - **Character Device Files:** Represent a device that handles data character by character, such as a keyboard.
+  - **Named Pipes (FIFO):** For inter-process communication.
+  - **Socket:** For network communication.